-Mine looked a little thicker than the ones in the picture, but it might have had something to do with the fact I cut the recipe in half and used an 8 inch pan.
+Mine were a little thicker than Food & Wine’s, but it’s probably because I cut the recipe in half and used an 8 inch pan.
 I still thought they were perfect.

 1/2 cup pecans, toasted in a 350 degree oven for about 8 minutes and chopped